Iris-Yunxuan-Li/Algo-Trading-Project/README.md

 ### Optimization

-Key parameters, such as the moving average windows and stop-loss levels, were optimized to balance the trade-off between risk and reward.
-The backtesting results guided these adjustments.
+Key parameters, such as the moving average windows were optimized to balance the trade-off between risk and reward.
+The were optimized using backtesting results.

 ## Automation and Scheduling